Dinoosauro/ffmpeg-web/README.md

 You can change some settings in ffmpeg-web:
 - Show less popular encoders
 - Save the output files in a ZIP file (you'll be able to download it by pressing the "Download zip" button at the end of the page)
+- Enable hardware acceleration (only on Electron)
 - Create and change themes
 - Change the length of alerts
 - See the open source licenses
+## Electron
+You can run ffmpeg-web with native performance using Electron:

+1. Clone this repository (you can [download it as a zip](https://github.com/Dinoosauro/ffmpeg-web/archive/refs/heads/main.zip) if you don't have git installed)
+2. Make sure to have Node.JS installed.
+The last LTS is recommended, but other versions might work.
+3. Build the dist folder, so that you'll need to download the resources only once, by writing `node webHost.js local electron` in the command line
+4. Finally, write `npm run start` to open the Electron build.
+From now on, you'll need to write only this to run ffmpeg-web.

+### Differences between Electron and Web/Docker version:

+- The Electron version is way faster, since it relies on native ffmpeg and not on a WebAssembly version
+- The Electron version offers hardware acceleration features.
+Note that only Apple and Intel hardware acceleration has been tested
+- You need to manually install ffmpeg on your device to run the Electron version, while the Web/Docker has the WebAssembly version built-in
+- You cannot create zip files from the Electron version
 ## Dockerfile
 You can run ffmpeg-web also in a Docker container.
 Clone the repository (or download the zip file) and then build the image: